adamency/numen/README.md

 `go` (>=1.19) is required.

+The [speech recognition library](https://alphacephei.com/vosk) and an english language model (about 40MB) can be installed with `sudo ./install-vosk.sh`.
+If this throws a 404 error, the Vosk team hasn't provided a binary for your architecture.

 The standard mode requires the [dotool](https://sr.ht/~geb/dotool) command, which can be installed with `sudo ./install-dotool.sh`.
 This also adds a udev rule so you can run it without root permissions.

-The [speech recognition library](https://alphacephei.com/vosk) and an english language model (about 40MB) can be installed with `sudo ./install-vosk.sh`.

 Finally, `numen` itself can be installed with `sudo ./install-numen.sh`.